 - 1 Avocado - diced

-- Combine the oil, lemon juice, Dijon mustard and salt and pepper to make the dressing.1 Lemon, 3 tablespoon Olive oil, 1 tablespoon Dijon mustard, 1 pinch Sea salt and black pepper
+- Combine 3 tablespoon Olive oil, juice of 1 Lemon, 1 tablespoon Dijon mustard and 1 pinch Sea salt and black pepper to make the dressing.

-- Build the salad with the lettuces, spinach, onion, carrot, cucumber, tomato, beetroot, avocado, pepper and olives.45 g Butterhead lettuce, 45 g Spinach, 30 g Rocket (arugula), 1 Carrot, 8 Cherry tomatoes, 0.5 Cucumber, 1 Red onion, 3 Cooked beetroot, 10 Olives, 1 Avocado, 1 Yellow bell pepper
+- Build the salad with 45 g Butterhead lettuce, 30 g Rocket (arugula), 45 g Spinach, 1 Red onion, 1 Carrot, 0.5 Cucumber, 8 Cherry tomatoes, 3 Cooked beetroot, 1 Avocado, 1 Yellow bell pepper and 10 Olives.

-- Mix well.
-Serve topped with the crumbled feta.30 g Feta
+- Serve topped with 30 g Feta (crumbled).

 - To add extra flavour to the lentils in this salad, cook them in a really good quality stock instead of water.